porech/roborock-oucher/README.md

 Remember to restart the service with `service oucher restart` each time you make changes to the configuration, because the file is read on startup only.

-NB: the configuration file is also read from the /etc folder, like in previous versions, so you don't need to move it if you're upgrading Oucher.
-Anyway, we strongly suggest to put it in /mnt/data/oucher, so you won't lose it in case of firmware upgrade (see below).

 ## Can I use real screams?
 Yes!
 You can create the /mnt/data/oucher/sounds folder (`mkdir -p /mnt/data/oucher/sounds`) and put some WAV files in there (no MP3, just WAV).
 If you prefer to put the files in a different folder, you can customize the `soundsPath` parameter in the config file.